Benitmulindwa/fletura/README.md

       ),
 ```
 ## Dock
-Dock component puts a container on one of the corners of an other control(usually an icon)
+The Dock component is a customizable UI element designed to display notifications or status indicators in a visually appealing manner.
+It consists of an icon and a counter that indicates the number of notifications, items, or messages.

 ### Props
 - **dock_icon (str):** An icon, Mail icon is the default one
 - **icon_color (str):** The icon color